- Comprehensive online students services include career support, disability services, counseling, and an online library.

 - Offers the same tuition rates to learners from all states.

 Founded on April 1, 1868 as the Hampton Normal and Agricultural Institute, the school is now Hampton University.
 As of September 2017, the private school hosts 4,619 students.
 Most students major in liberal arts, education, science, and business.
+Through Hampton University's Blackboard platform, the university offers a wide range of online undergraduate and graduate degree programs.

-Hampton University's Accreditation, Tuition, and Admissions Info
+Hampton University Tuition, Accreditation, and Admissions Info

 - Online Undergraduate: $300 per credit hour